ak1922/python-project-repo/ak_readme.md

-This is a test of Github repository
+This is a test of Github repository, not for serious exercise